SEO Competitor Analysis: A Step-By-Step Guide

 - Opportunities to replicate their strengths and capitalize on their weaknesses on your own site

-- Where your competitors are outperforming you and ways to improve upon those areas
+- Where your competitors are threatening to outperform you and ways to improve upon those areas

 Analyzing the competitive landscape typically involves a lot of up-front effort.
 SEO competitor analysis is an ongoing process that should be completed continuously since the SERPs are highly dynamic.
 The more you focus on SEO competitor analysis, the better you can ensure you don’t miss out on opportunities to boost your own rankings.

-Google’s algorithm changes periodically.
+Remember, Google’s algorithm changes periodically.
 Pages ranking on page 1 this month for a keyword may drop to page two or worse the next.
-That’s why monitoring page rankings and updating content accordingly should be a crucial part of your content and SEO strategy.
+That said, backlinks from relevant, high-quality, and authoritative sites will always go a long way toward improving your rankings and organic traffic.

-When you’re creating new content, look at your competitors’ top-performing content.
-Then, identify ways you can significantly improve upon it, whether it’s by using newer data to better inform a piece of content, adding in visuals that create more engagement or doing a deeper dive on the topic that uses more industry knowledge or original research.
-Then, promote your new content to a similar audience your competitors targeted.
+Whether you’re creating new content or optimizing what’s there, look at your competitors’ top-performing content, remember to keep an eye on your keyword data, and employ helpful content creation tools like Conductor’s feature.
+Then, identify ways you can significantly improve upon it, whether it’s by using newer data to better inform a piece of content, adding in visuals that create more engagement, or doing a deeper dive on the topic that uses more industry knowledge or original research.
+Then, promote your new content to a similar audience to your competitors targeted.

 This strategy can help you:

 - Reach a newly interested audience

 - Get you linked on more sites, some of which may even swap out a competitor’s link for your better piece of content on their site

 - Establish you as an authority in your space